awm/sitd/README.md

-# sitd
+# SITD

-System for Integrity and Traceability of Documents
+System for the Integrity and Traceability of Documents, pronounced as "sighted" or "cited."